 Decorating On A Budget

 Tip: If you have a limited budget but still are looking for the style and impact of decorative switch plates, it is certainly acceptable to select fancy plates for just the most visible locations while placing plain coordinating plates in the less visible locations.
-Kyle Design offers plain matching wall plate covers for all of their designer switchplates.
+Kyle Switch Plates offers plain matching wall plate covers for all of their designer switchplates.

 Don't Order Too Early

 Wait until the electrical part of the project is nearly finished.
 Keep in mind that last minute changes often occur after discussions about usability and convenience.
 Once you see the electrical boxes installed, you may find that you would prefer a slightly different location or that more lighting or additional outlets are necessary.
 You don't want to discover you need an odd-sized or multi-gang plate that is not manufactured in the pattern you selected.
 A few companies specialize in stocking a wide selection, including hard-to-find wall plate sizes.
-Kyle Design, for example, stocks over 300 plate sizes in a choice of finishes.
+Kyle Switch Plates, for example, stocks over 450 plate sizes in a choice of finishes.

 Oversized Switchplates May Be Required

 Many common problems can be can often be rectified with jumbo switchplates.
 These include contractor errors such as holes in a granite backsplash being cut too large for standard plates, electrical boxes needing to be moved slightly because of hidden beams, plaster chipping when old plates are removed or the desire to cover unattractive built-up paint around existing openings.
 You might also consider oversized switch plates if the scale of a room and its furnishings call for larger wall plate covers.

 Print our free Switch Plate Shopping Checklist to assist in planning and organizing your order.

 Article copyright Kyle Switch Plates 2007.
 If you enjoyed this article, please do not copy it but instead link to it.
 Thank you, Kyle